NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 | DQN_CartPole-v0_380be_00000 | RUNNING  | 10.148.7.231:200639 |      2 |          2.55838 | 2000 |    19.69 |
 +-----------------------------+----------+---------------------+--------+------------------+------+----------+
 ```
-These lines inform us about the following:
+These lines show the following:
 * Number of CPUs utilized: If `--num-cpus` was defined as equal to zero, then by default RLlib acquired a single CPU core to run the experiment.
 * No GPU resources were utilized: Expected since `--num-gpus` was set to zero.
-* Trial name: Generated automatically, it gives information regarding the specific RL algorithm used (here DQN).
+* Trial name: Generated automatically, it gives information regarding the RL algorithm used (here DQN) and the OpenAI Gym environment.
-* status: either RUNNING or FAILED (in case there was an error during training).
+* status: either RUNNING or FAILED.
-* iter: Here you see the number of training iterations (remember, we set the maximum value for it to 10,000)
+* iter: Current training iteration.
-* total time (seconds): time spend for one iteration
+* total time (seconds): time spend per iteration.
 * reward: The reward returned after the end of this iteration.
-Succesfull agent training will be shown through increase of that value during the process.
+Succesfull agent training will be shown through increase of that value during training.

-These are the most straightforward, but in the same time important, information you will get after every training iteration.
-The rest of this snippet contains more specialized information, but for most of it you will never have to be concerned about.
+This is the most basic, but in the same time important, information after every training iteration.
+The rest of this snippet contains more specialized information, but most of it will not be relevant in subsequent analysis.

-When you set `--num-cpus` equal to 35, then the aforementioned printout will be like this:
+When `--num-cpus` equals 35, then the aforementioned printout will be:
 ```
 == Status ==
 Memory usage on this node: 10.6/92.8 GiB